 Levonorgestrel intrauterine system used to prevent pregnancy for 3 to 6 years.
 You may use this IUD whether you have children or not.
 Mirena is also used to treat heavy menstrual bleeding in women who choose to use an intrauterine form of birth control.

 Levonorgestrel is a progestin and does not contain estrogen.
 Levonorgestrel intrauterine system should not be used as emergency birth control.

-Levonorgestrel intrauterine system may also be used for other purposes not listed in this medication guide.
+Levonorgestrel intrauterine system may also be used for purposes not listed in this medication guide.

-What are the possible side effects of levonorgestrel intrauterine system (Mirena)?
+What are the possible side effects of levonorgestrel intrauterine system?